 The person recruited must be able to understand the tasks to be carried out, deal with high-level issues and communicate effectively with people inside and outside Parliament in English.
 Of all the letters drafted by the Secretariat of the Bureau and the Quaestors in 2021, 94% were in English.
 Almost all of the other 6% were drafted in French.
 Almost 300 letters were drafted, only one of which was in another official language.

 The procedure is based on qualifications and tests.

 the selection committee will assess your application in the light of the specific eligibility criteria.

 If you meet the specific eligibility criteria, the selection committee will admit you to the selection procedure.

-The committee will base its decisions solely on information given in the application form which is substantiated by supporting documents.
+It will base its decisions solely on the information given on the application form and substantiated by supporting documents.

 On the basis of a marking grid laid down in advance, the selection committee will assess the qualifications of candidates admitted to the selection procedure and draw up a list of the 12 best candidates, who will be invited to the written test.
 The selection committee will invite any candidates tied for the final qualifying place.

-In assessing the candidates’ qualifications, the selection committee will take particular account of the following aspects, which must be substantiated by supporting documents enclosed with the application file:
+In assessing the candidates’ qualifications, the selection committee will take particular account of the following aspects (to be substantiated by supporting documents enclosed with the application file):

 Marking: 0 to 20 points.